goetas/twital/doc/en/source/templates.rst

 .. note::

-    To learn more about Twig functions you can read the official documentation.
+    To learn more about Twig filters  you can read the `Twig official documentation <http://twig.sensiolabs.org/doc/templates.html#functions>`_

 Control Structure
 -----------------